 Yes, user fees apply to all requests for determination letters, including exemption applications.
 See User Fees for complete information.

-Where do I send my exemption application?
+Where do I submit my exemption application?

 Internal Revenue Service